Skip to main content

 Does amitriptyline interact with any other cat medications?

-There are many medications that interact with amitriptyline.
-Let your veterinarian know if your cat takes any other medications, vitamins, herbs, or supplements.
-From there, your veterinarian will be able to determine if any of your cat’s existing medications will interact with amitriptyline.
+Let your veterinarian know about any medications, vitamins, or supplements your cat takes.
+They will be able to determine if any of your cat’s existing medications could interact with amitriptyline.

 What should you do if your cat misses a dose of amitriptyline?